roq-messaging/RoQ/README.md

 ./GimmeRoQ.sh path/to/installation method
 ```

-Where "path/to/installation" : Path where you want to put your RoQ installation

-"method" = CI or GIT
+Where "path/to/installation" : Path where you want to put your RoQ installation and "method" = CI or GIT
 CI : Get the latest nightly build of RoQ from the Continuous Integration server (http://dev.roq-messaging.org/ci/).
 GIT : Get the latest release of RoQ on GitHub", this option is recommended to contribute or browse the RoQ code.

 We recommend to select CI.
-If you selected the GIT option, you will find examples of JUnit tests in the page [[Writing & executing Tests]].
+If you selected the GIT option, you will find examples of JUnit tests in the page https://github.com/roq-messaging/RoQ/wiki/Writing-&-executing-Tests.

 The script will intall:
 * Zeromq and its dependency
 * JZMQ
 * JDK 1.6

-### Starting RoQ
+### Start RoQ
 Once RoQ has been installed from the CI server, a RoQ cluster can be started by launching two main components: (1) The Global Configuration Manager (GCM) and (2) the Host deamon (HCM).
 Then, each new host machines that must join the cluster has just to start its own host deamon.
-Go

 ```sh
 cd roq/bin